KxSystems/pyq/doc/install/centos32on64.rst

     $ sudo make install
     $ unset CFLAGS LDFLAGS

-Let's confirm we've got 32-bit Python on our 64-bit system:
+Let's confirm we have a 32-bit Python on our 64-bit system:

 .. code-block:: bash